How to Shop for Healthy Food & Groceries

 2. THINK “balance” and “variety”.

-- First, always start out with gathering your produce (preferably at the local farmer’s market).
+– First, always start out with gathering your produce and try to find healthy local produce stores for optimal nutritional value.
 Get your foundation foods: mixed greens and spinach for salads, toppings ie: tomatoes, bell peppers, onions, cucumbers, carrots, etc. Gather a bunch of fruits to enjoy with breakfast and as snacks.
 Be sure to choose a variety of colorful and in-season fruits and vegetables, as the colors reflect different vitamin and mineral contents of each fruit/vegetable.
 Collect a variety of vegetables to incorporate at dinner every night.

 – Next, make a stop at the grocery store and move through produce section to find the rest of your goodies that may not have been at the market.
 Visit the bulk section (if available) which is typically near the produce department.
 You can scoop your own amounts of raw unsalted nuts, beans, legumes and whole grains.